DisneyStudios/cucumber-slices-maven-plugin/README.md

 The output of each test run is contained within the project's `target` directory.
 This includes all of the Failsafe output as well as the output from Cucumber.

-For instance, in the template file example contained in the [Setup](#setup) section above, the `format` parameter is  `["pretty", "json:target/cucumber-report/TestGroup<runner index>/cucumber.json", "junit:target/cucumber-report/TestGroup<runner index>/cucumber.xml"]`.
+To demonstrate what the output looks like, let's assume we've used the Groovy template file contained in the [Setup](#setup) section above.
+Within this template, the `format` parameter is  `["pretty", "json:target/cucumber-report/TestGroup<runner index>/cucumber.json", "junit:target/cucumber-report/TestGroup<runner index>/cucumber.xml"]`.
 The Cucumber JSON files and the JUnit files are written to each of the TestGroup folders at runtime.
-The image shown below captures an example test run's output
+The image below captures the test run's output

 ![Sample Outpu](./images/cucumber-report-directory-structure.png)

 As shown, a `TestGroup` directory is created for each of the parallel test runs.
 Contained within `TestGroup` directory is the `cucumber.json` and `cucumber.xml` files.

+IMPORTANT: The Cucumber Slices Plugin is not designed to aggregate the test output into a single report.
+There are other plugins that can assist in this (e.g., [Masterthougt's Cucumber Reporting Plugin](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.masterthought%22%20AND%20a%3A%22maven-cucumber-reporting%22))